Error Reference

 rill-r003

-Description: Method receiver type mismatch
+Description: Method receiver type mismatch or type conversion not supported for stream

-Cause: Method called on value of wrong type.
+1. Method receiver type mismatch — Method called on value of wrong type.
 String methods require strings, list methods require lists, etc.

 Example: